CESmitty/log-file-sanitizer/README.md

 The script uses a robust Bash pipeline to perform these cleaning operations in a single, efficient pass.

 ### Case Study Takeaway:
-You demonstrate proficiency in data manipulation, privacy awareness, and automation—all highly valued skills.

 This script, log_sanitizer.sh, was created to address the critical need for data privacy and log analysis efficiency in a development environment.
 We needed a fast, repeatable way to anonymize sensitive data (such as IP addresses) from production logs before sharing them with third-party or junior teams for debugging, thereby mitigating security risks and focusing analysis on the relevant events.

 ----